DhruvaG2000/Blog-GSoC22/index.md

 Now, to save future contributors the trouble of figuring out how overlays work on their own, we have provided documentation in the project's repo along with examples of multiple variants to refer to.

-* **Locating DT OVerlays**.
+* **Locating DT Overlays**.
 Well, great that you've added your own variant and written your own DT Overlay.
 But, now how does the compiler know what your overlay you've written and where it is?
 To solve this issue, you can pass a commandline argument in Zephyr,
 ```sh
 west build -b boardname -DDTC_OVERLAY_FILE=$(PATH_TO_OVERLAY)/boardname.overlay